 Wilcots was highly praised for his cinematography and his sensitivity to those he worked with.
 In 1966, became the first Black to join Hollywood's camera operator’s union the International Cinematographers Guild.
 For 15 years, he also worked in various capacities on Michael Jackson's music videos, tours, and other projects including Producing Michael Jackson's "Dangerous" Tour.
 As a director of photography, he achieved his greatest acclaim for "Roots," the 1977 rating phenomenon based on Alex Haley’s bestselling epic family saga.

 Steven Poster, president of the International Cinematographers Guild, Local 600, said "Joseph Wilcots could be considered the Jackie Robinson of cinematography," Describing Wilcots as "a kind and gentle man with amazing talent," Poster said Wilcots "loved the work he did and gained the respect he deserved throughout the industry."

 Among Wilcots' other credits as a cinematographer are " Bill Cosby: Himself," "Where the Red Fern Grows: Part 2" and the TV series "Matlock," "Palmerstown, U.S.A." and "Brewster Place."
-Joseph Wilcots died on December 30, 2009 in Lancaster, California from complications from stroke.
-His wife Annette; his son, Joseph Wilcots II; his daughter, London Morrow Wilcots; his sisters, Loretta Hall, Virgie Monroe and Lois Newcomb; and his brothers, Michael and Henry Wilcots, survive him.
+Joseph Wilcots died on December 30, 2009, in Lancaster, California from complications from a stroke.
+His wife Annette; his son, Joseph Wilcots II; his daughter, London Morrow Wilcots; his sisters, Loretta Hall, Virgie Monroe, and Lois Newcomb; and his brothers, Michael and Henry Wilcots, survive him.